simple-registry/simple-registry/doc/how-to/durable-cache-jobs.md

 # Enable Durable Cache Jobs

-Pull-through cache-fill tasks always go through the engine-backed job queue, and that queue is **persistent in both modes**: jobs are written to the **same backend you configured for `[metadata_store]`** (filesystem or S3), under a hardcoded `_jobs/` prefix, and survive a restart.
+Pull-through cache-fill tasks always go through the durable job queue, and that queue is **persistent in both modes**: jobs are written to the **same backend you configured for `[metadata_store]`** (filesystem or S3), under a hardcoded `_jobs/` prefix, and survive a restart.
 The code path is identical in